 - i.
 Establish decibel levels of acceptable noise in the three river segments. - ii.
-Include assessment of noise levels in the recreation impact monitoring and management plan. - G. Redesign the junction of SR 44 and CR 44A to limit visual and auditory intrusions on Black Water Creek so that only one bridge crosses the creek at this location. - i.
+Include assessment of noise levels in the recreation impact monitoring and management plan. - iii.
+Based upon this assessment, establish, post, and enforce noise regulations and river use guidelines. - G. Redesign the junction of SR 44 and CR 44A to limit visual and auditory intrusions on Black Water Creek so that only one bridge crosses the creek at this location. - i.
 Coordinate with the Florida Department of Transportation and Lake County to raise this issue and encourage a new design. - ii.
 Schedule and implement reconstruction. - H. Continue to implement and strengthen the existing Adopt-a-River monitoring, control, and removal plan for litter along and within the Wekiva River System. - i.
 Continue and assess the effectiveness of current litter collection efforts. - ii.
-Support and as beneficial expand volunteer Adopt-a River programs, such as the Seminole County Environmental Restoration Volunteers (SERV). - iii.
+Support and as beneficial expand volunteer Adopt-a-River programs, such as the Seminole County Environmental Restoration Volunteers (SERV). - iii.
 Build messages about litter control into the river use regulations and guidelines as specified in Objective D above.

-- I. Except for the Wekiva Parkway, work to ensure that no new roads for motor vehicle traffic are constructed across waters of the Wekiva River System, and ensure that any trails for bicycle or pedestrian use are limited in scale to minimize visual intrusion and are located within existing disturbed areas to prevent adverse impacts on native vegetation, shorelines, and riparian corridors.

-- i.
-Monitor the status of proposed state and local road projects and engage in planning efforts as necessary to meet this objective.

-- ii.
-Coordinate with OrlandoOrange County Expressway

-Authority, the Florida
+- I. Except for the Wekiva Parkway, work to ensure that no new roads for motor vehicle traffic are constructed across waters of the Wekiva River System, and ensure that any trails for bicycle or pedestrian use are limited in scale to minimize visual intrusion and are located within existing disturbed areas to prevent adverse impacts on native vegetation, shorelines, and riparian corridors. - i.
+Monitor the status of proposed state and local road projects and engage in planning efforts as necessary to meet this objective. - ii.
+Coordinate with Orlando-Orange County Expressway Authority, the Florida Department of Transportation, FDEP Office of Greenways and Trails, Florida Trails Association, and local governments regarding the location and design of trails.

-Department of

-Transportation, FDEP Office

-of Greenways and Trails,

-Florida Trails Association,

-and local governments

-regarding the location and

-design of trails.